Joyful Noise (film): Plot

-Meanwhile, a vivacious member of the choir who choreographs their routines, Earla (Angela Grovey), after a long dry stretch, finds passion first with Mr. Hsu (Francis Jue), whose weak heart gives way by morning, and later with Justin (Roy Huang).
-The town's tough times forces another choir member, Caleb (Andy Karl), and his family out of business.
+Meanwhile, a vivacious member of the choir who choreographs their routines, Earla, after a long dry stretch, finds passion first with Mr. Hsu, whose weak heart gives way by morning, and later with Justin.
+The town's tough times forces another choir member, Caleb, and his family out of business.
 Vi Rose and G. G. come to blows in a confrontation at a crowded diner where Vi Rose is then fired from her job, Olivia's frustration with her mother boils over, and G. G. threatens Pastor Dale with disendowing the church if the choir is not allowed to compete in the finals with the new arrangements.

 Meanwhile, Randy befriends Walter and begins to teach him how to play the piano.
 One day, while at the quarry Randy and Walter are hanging out as Manny arrives.
 Randy and Manny begin to fight over Olivia ending with Randy giving Manny a bloody nose.
 When returning home, Walter brags to Vi Rose about the fight.
 Angered by the news, she throws out Randy and tells him to leave her family alone.
-However Olivia and Randy continue seeing each other and G.G. assures them Vi will come around.
+However Olivia and Randy continue seeing each other and G.G. assures them Vi Rose will come around.
 Their first competition is Holy Vision Church of Detroit which has won three times, however they are rightfully suspicious of their rival as the singers are different from the video and they have 10 hours of rehearsal everyday.
 However, G.G. found out that Detroit actually hired paid professionals in their choir which is against the rules.
 Meanwhile, Randy is able to befriend Manny and convince him to help out the choir with his guitar skills.

 The choir travels to Los Angeles for the finals, feeling very unsettled.
 Vi Rose and Olivia have a fight and Vi Rose slaps Olivia.
-Tough competition presents itself in the form of a choir made up of cute pre-teens, with a charismatic young soloist (Ivan Kelley Jr.).
+Tough competition presents itself in the form of a choir made up of cute pre-teens, with a charismatic young soloist.
 But Vi Rose, G.G., Olivia and Randy pull the choir together and they give a rousing performance, using the new arrangements and choreography, capturing first place.
 The choir returns to town in triumph.
 One year later, Earla and Justin get married and then Marcus comes back to his family.